decster/jnicompressions/README.md

 Run performance test in your own environment:
 $mvn test

+These test results are very sensitive and have very big error ranges, 1-3% error range is very common, and even bigger for large numbers(speed>3000M/s), so don't take small differences too serious.

-Here are some test results on my MacbookPro,
+Here are some test results on my MacbookPro:

     Test environment:
     Processor Name: Intel Core i5